microsoft/FluidFramework/docs/content/docs/get-started/examples.md

 The [Sudoku](https://github.com/microsoft/FluidExamples/tree/main/sudoku) example demonstrates how to build a collaborative game.
 This example includes key features like presence.

-Try out Sudoku in our [Playground](/playground/?path=/docs/react-demos-sudoku--demo).
+Try out Sudoku in the [Playground](/playground/?path=/docs/react-demos-sudoku--demo).